Fine tuning SMLs

 tensor([2, 1, 2, 0, 3, 3, 0, 4, 3, 3, 4, 2]))

-To check that everything is OK we pass the sample to the model to see if everything is OK.
-First we pass the tokens to the device
+To make sure everything is fine, we pass the sample to the model to see that everything works well.
+First, we pass the tokens to the device.

 input_ids = input_ids.to(device)